ironscar/dba-starter/readme.md

 # Data Engineering and Administration Starter

-A learning project for data engineering and administration of various types of SQL and NoSQL DBs
+A learning project for data engineering and administration of various types of SQL and NoSQL DBs, object stores and big data

 ## Todos

+Refer to https://roadmap.sh/r/cloud-development-roadmap for overall plan

 ### Databases